Our speakers and panellists

 The event opens at 6pm, with talks running from 7pm until approximately 8:30pm.
 Afterwards there will be time to network and visit our stands, with the event closing at 10pm.

-Tickets are on sale now at a special early bird price of £20/£10 for students.
+Tickets are on sale now for £30/£10 for students.
 The ticket price includes your first drink at the bar, and helps to fund our vital conservation work in Galapagos.

 Accessibility